List of book-burning incidents: Post-World War II Germany

-On May 13, 1946, the Allied Control Council issued a directive for the confiscation of all media that could supposedly contribute to Nazism or militarism.
-As a consequence a list was drawn up of over 30,000 titles, ranging from school textbooks to poetry, which were then banned.
-All copies of books on the list were to be confiscated and destroyed; the possession of a book on the list was made a punishable offence.
-All the millions of copies of these books were to be confiscated and destroyed.
-The representative of the Military Directorate admitted that the order was no different in intent or execution from Nazi book burnings.
-All confiscated literature was reduced to pulp instead of burning.
+On May 13, 1946, the Allied Control Council that was in charge of the occupation zones in post-war Germany issued a directive for the confiscation of all works that could potentially contribute to a resurgence of Nazism or militarism.
+A list was drawn up of more than 30,000 titles, ranging from school textbooks to poetry, which were then banned.
+All copies of books on the list were to be confiscated and destroyed, and possession of a book on the list was made a punishable offence.
+The representative of the Military Directorate acknowledged that the order was no different in intent or execution from Nazi book burnings.
+However, all of the confiscated literature was reduced to pulp instead of being burned.

 In August 1946 the order was amended so that "In the interest of research and scholarship, the Zone Commanders (in Berlin the Komendantura) may preserve a limited number of documents prohibited in paragraph 1.
-These documents will be kept in special accommodation where they may be used by German scholars and other German persons who have received permission to do so from the Allies only under strict supervision by the Allied Control Authority.
+These documents will be kept in special accommodation where they may be used by German scholars and other German persons who have received permission to do so from the Allies only under strict supervision by the Allied Control Authority."